-Table 4

-Strategic Goals and Objectives by Program Area
+Table 4 Strategic Goals and Objectives by Program Area

-FCSIC's Mission Program Areas Strategic Goals Strategic Objectives For More Information Protect investors in insured Farm Credit System obligations and taxpayers through sound administration of the Farm Credit Insurance Fund (Insurance Insurance Fund management Manage the Farm Credit Insurance Fund to maintain the secure base amount to provide protection for investors and taxpayers against identified risks.
+FCSIC's Mission Program Areas Strategic Goals Strategic Objectives For More Information Protect investors in insured Farm Credit System obligations and taxpayers through sound administration of the Insurance Fund.
+Exercise its authorities to minimize Insurance Fund loss.
+Risk management Manage the Insurance Fund to maintain the secure base amount to provide protection for investors and taxpayers against identified risks.
+Monitor, evaluate, and report risks that could 1.
 Manage the Insurance Fund to ensure adequate liquidity while optimizing investment returns and ensuring premium collections and refunds reflect anticipated changes in adjusted insured debt levels and potential insurance claims.
-Use actuarial tools to evaluate the adequacy of investor protections and risk exposures to the Insurance Fund.
-Ensure that System banks have adequate temporary liquidity in situations where external market factors make normal debt market access extremely doubtful.
-Communicate accurate and easily understood information about the insurance program to the public, insured investors, and System institutions.
-See pages 17-22 for 2019 results Fund).
-Exercise its authorities to minimize Insurance Fund loss.
-Help ensure the future of a permanent system for delivery of credit Risk management Monitor, evaluate and report risks that could generate losses to the Insurance Fund.
-Use analytical models and other risk management tools and processes to identify and respond to potential risks to the Insurance Fund.
-Conduct trend analysis on the System's growth, funding needs, condition and performance.
+2. Use actuarial tools to evaluate the adequacy of investor protections and risk exposures to the Insurance Fund.
+3. Ensure that System banks have adequate temporary liquidity in situations where external market factors make normal debt market access extremely doubtful.
+4. Communicate accurate and easily understood information about the insurance program to the public, insured investors, and System institutions.
+1. Use analytical models and other risk management tools and processes to identify and respond to potential risks to the Insurance Fund.
+Conduct trend See pages 18- 23 for 2020 results See pages 26- 31 for 2020 results Help ensure the future of a permanent system for delivery of credit to agricultural borrowers. generate losses to the Insurance Fund. analysis on the System's growth, funding needs, condition, and performance.
 Regularly report to the board of directors on identified risk exposures.
-Monitor conditions in the agricultural and financial sectors that may affect insurance risk and integrate the results into the process for setting annual insurance premium rates.
-See pages 25-29 for 2019 results delivery of credit to agricultural borrowers.
-Receivership and conservatorship readiness Maintain the capability to manage assistance requests, receiverships and conservatorships.
+2. Monitor conditions in the agricultural and financial sectors that may affect insurance risk and integrate the results into the process for setting annual insurance premium rates.
+Receivership / conservatorship Effectively manage assistance requests, receiverships, and conservatorships.
 Subject to the provisions of the Farm Credit Act, including the least-cost test, provide assistance when appropriate to a troubled System bank or association.
-Ensure receiverships and conservatorships are managed to fulfill the purposes of the Farm Credit Act, protect creditors, and are terminated in an orderly and timely manner.
-See pages 30 for 2019 results
+Ensure receiverships and conservatorships are managed to fulfill the purposes of the Farm Credit Act and protect creditors and are terminated in an orderly and timely manner.
+See pages 32- 33 for 2020 results